Cacho Castaña

 Humberto Vicente Castagna (June 11, 1942 – October 15, 2019), better known as Cacho Castaña, was an Argentine singer, songwriter, pianist and actor.
 Born in Buenos Aires, he initially worked as a shoe cobbler before becoming famous as a bolero singer in the 1970s.
 Castana composed and sung various compositions and songs, several of which became gold and platinum records.
 He also starred in multiple films.
 Castaña's career declined during the 1990s but rebounded after 2003 and he became active in Argentina's stage and festival circuit.

 Early life

-Cacho Castana was born in Buenos Aires and was raised in modest circumstances in the Flores neighborhood.
+Cacho Castaña was born in Buenos Aires and was raised in modest circumstances in the Flores neighborhood.
 He worked with his father, a shoe cobbler, until he was 16.
 He developed an interest in music during his early years, becoming a piano teacher by the age of fourteen.
 He began his career in music in his teens as a pianist in Oscar Espósito's orquesta típica, one of numerous such groups that performed tango music at the time, and also performed in the Chamamé folk genre.